fieldtrip/website/example/effectsize.md

 Neither of these estimates is per se correct or incorrect; the one to report depends on what you expect the readers of your manuscript to do with it.
 For example, if you expect your readers to do a follow up experiment with precisely the same experimental setup, i.e., the same EEG or MEG system (although for MEG it will be unlikely that the subjects will be seated exactly the same), then you can report the value at one specific channel.
 If your readers want to follow up with a system that for example has fewer channels (say 19 channels instead of 64), the effect size averaged over multiple channels might be more informative for them as they can pick a channel in their system that falls within the group that you averaged.

-The maximum effect can unambiguously be determined over all observations, but will always be positively biassed.
+The maximum effect can unambiguously be determined over all observations, but will always be positively biased.
 If the data preprocessing would have been done slightly different (e.g. different filter settings), the maximum effect size might already be quite different.

 The effect size after averaging the data in the largest cluster is the one that most closely relates to the statistical inference that was done here using a cluster-based permutation test.
 However, it is very difficult to report the precise details of the cluster due to its ragged shape.
-Furthermore there is no reason to assume that exactly the same cluster would be found in a follow-up study with independent data; although we would expect a similar effect, the edges of the cluster and its extend would be different.
+Furthermore, there is no reason to assume that exactly the same cluster would be found in a follow-up study with independent data; although we would expect a similar effect, the edges of the cluster and its extend would be different.

 More important perhaps is to consider the effect that the cluster-forming-threshold (the `cfg.clusterthreshold` option in **[ft_statistics_montecarlo](/reference/ft_statistics_montecarlo)**, for which we used the default here) would have on the effect size.
 If the cluster threshold is higher, the cluster would have a smaller spatial and temporal extent and would only contain the peak, hence the effect within that cluster would be larger.
-With a lower cluster threshold the cluster would be larger, and the effect computed over the average in the cluster would be smaller.
+With a lower cluster threshold, the cluster would be larger, and the effect computed over the average in the cluster would be smaller.
 The cluster threshold has a complex relationship to the statistical sensitivity of the test and to the effect size for the average over the resulting cluster.
 Note that in a hypothesis-driven study you should not use the cluster threshold to "optimize" (or p-hack) your statistical inference.

 ### Average over the circumscribed rectangle